 A. To designate, identify, or indicate the name or business of the owner or occupant of the parcel where the sign is located.

 B. To advertise the business conducted, services available or rendered, or the goods produced, sold, or available for sale, upon the parcel where the sign is located.
 (Ord.
 800 Sec.V, 1991).

 A sign which is intended to encourage a particular vote in a scheduled election.
-Also known as a “temporary political sign” pursuant to section 5405.3 of the state outdoor advertising act (Business & Professions Code).
+Also known as a “temporary political sign” pursuant to section 5405.3 of the state outdoor advertising act (Business and Professions Code).
 (Ord.
 1070 Sec.
 III, 2010).

 Sign size or sign area:

 The area of the smallest rectangle that wholly contains the sign.
 The calculation for a double-faced sign shall be the area of one (1) face only, when both faces of the sign are a duplicate of each other.
 Double-faced signs shall be constructed so that the perimeter of both faces coincide and are parallel and not more than twenty-four (24) inches apart.
 The planning director may approve non-parallel, double-faced signs where necessary to provide adequate visibility on curved roadways.
 Such signs must have a common edge closest to the roadway.
 In no case shall the angle of such non-parallel, double-faced signs exceed thirty (30) degrees.
 (Ord.
 800 Sec.V, 1991).

 A display, information sign, banner or other advertising device which is displayed for a total of twenty-one (21) days or less.
 Advertising flag signs are considered temporary signs.
 The allowance for temporary signs is not intended to provide additional permanent advertising signs displayed on-site.
 (Ord.
 1092 Sec.VII, 2012; Ord.
 800 Sec.V, 1991).